 The Company's net deferred tax liability and uncertain tax position liability were \$443,000 and \$111,000, respectively, as of December 31, 2020 and the related total income tax expense was \$102,000 for the year ended December 31, 2020.
-Deferred tax assets and liabilities are recognized for the future expected tax consequences of temporary differences between income tax and financial reporting and principally relate to differences in the tax basis of assets and liabilities and their reported amounts, using enacted tax rates in effect for the year in which differences are expected to reverse.
+Deferred tax assets and liabilities are recognized for the future expected tax consequences of temporary differences between income tax and financial reporting and principally relate to differences in the tax basis of assets and liabilities are recognized to reverse.
 Filing positions in all of the federal, state and foreign jurisdictions where the Company is required to file income tax returns are analyzed by the Company, as well as all open tax years in these jurisdictions, to determine whether the positions will be more likely than not be sustained by the applicable tax authority.
 Tax positions not deemed to meet the more-likely-than-not threshold are not recorded as a tax benefit or expense in the current year.